 4. Smart Contracts

 Smart contracts can help secure and automate vast volumes of transactions especially those that take place across different businesses or supply chains.
-The contracts ensure no proprietary or otherwise sensitive information needs to be disclosed or exchanged since this is validated by the blockchain technology.
+The contracts ensure no proprietary or otherwise sensitive information needs to be disclosed or exchanged since this is validated by the application of blockchain.

 Organizations can embed authentication logic into the code so transactions do not require manual individual authentication.